-While money transfer companies never handle cash exchanges, some companies “wear both hats”, for example Fairfx.
+While money transfer companies never handle cash exchanges, some companies “wear both hats”, for example, FairFX.
 Usually, if you require travel money, a money transfer company would refer you to a company they’re working with and mark you off their qualified clients list.

 Comparing Money Transfer Companies

-Due to the above, we thought that in order to compare money transfer companies properly we should be looking at information about the company and its offering.
+Due to the above, we thought that in order to compare money transfer companies properly, we should be looking at information about the company and its offerings.
 In addition to that, comparing prices is pretty tricky.
 They are constantly changing and more so are pretty much bespoke based on requirements (and negotiation).
-In fact, some of the companies have a Best Rate Guarantee in place which means they will match any competing offer, which means that someone who is price sensitive and has a large transfer to make can probably negotiate his rates to beat the default rates by a lot.
+In fact, some of the companies have a Best Rate Guarantee in place, which means they will match any competing offer, which means that someone who is price sensitive and has a large transfer to make can probably negotiate his rates to beat the default rates by a lot.

-There are very few currency transfer companies which we know of who are completely transparent about their prices – Transferwise, Currencyfair, WorldRemit and only a handful more.
+There are very few currency transfer companies we know of who are completely transparent about their prices – Transferwise, Currencyfair, WorldRemit and only a handful more.